This link has been bookmarked by 76 people . It was first bookmarked on 21 Nov 2008, by Ryan Bretag.

 21 Nov 08

 New media allow for a degree of freedom and autonomy for youth that is less apparent in classroom setting.
 Youth respect one another’s authority online, and they are often more motivated to learn from peers than from adults.
-Their efrapporten internet child learning education gaming technology delicious
+Their efrapporten internet child learning education games technology

 -